IgniteUI/igniteui-docfx/en/components/categorychart_axis.md

 ### Axis Labels

-The Category Chart control allows you full control over configuring, formatting and font styles the labels displayed on your chart.
+The Category Chart control allows you full control over configuring, formatting and styling the font of the labels displayed on your chart.
 You can change the rotation angle, margin, horizontal/vertical alignment, opacity, padding and visibility.

 The following code example shows how to style labels on the x-axis using style properties: